24f2003563/telegram-data-analyst-bot/README.md

    columns), runs it, and retries automatically if the code errors out.
 4. Formats the final answer into the exact JSON shape the question asked for.
 5. Replies with `{"answer": ..., "log_url": "..."}` and appends a line to a
-   public JSONL run log on GitHub
+   public JSONL run log on GitHub.

 ## Files